biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Tutorial"></a>
 ### Tutorial

-To perform this tutorial please download the [test files](https://github.com/biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Package/blob/master/test_files_rna_physalis_peruviana.zip) that are available in the repository.
+To perform this tutorial please download the [TEST FILES](https://github.com/biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Package/blob/master/test_files_rna_physalis_peruviana.zip) that are available in the repository.
 Unzip the files and locate them in the package folder.

 ![Structure](/images/main_folder.png)